ljakimczuk/computer-science-experiments/lcm-proof.md

 print(x)
 ```

-Since I've seen proofs of the GDC algorithm already I decided to focus on proving the LCM part only, especially I haven't seen this version ever before, taking the GDC part for granted, e.i. that x = y = GDC(X,Y) when the algorithm terminates.
+Since I've seen proofs of the GDC algorithm already I decided to focus on proving the LCM part only, especially I haven't seen this version ever before, taking the GDC part for granted, e.i. that $x = y = GDC(X,Y)$ when the algorithm terminates.

 # Solution